walthova/walthova/README.md

 ---

 ## Community
-- ETHGlobal NYC award in 2022
+- ETHGlobal NYC award · 2022
-- USC HackSC Mentor 2024
+- USC HackSC Mentor · 2024
+- ETHGlobal volunteer and judging support · 2024
+- Colorwave City Ambassador, LA Tech Week (Colorwave) ·  2024
+- Chair, Year Up Los Angeles Alumni Board · 2025–present
+- Organizer of 7+ pop-ups, runways, and art exhibitions across Los Angeles and Little Rock
+- Community builder for La Familia DAO research and education pilot · 2025–present
+- ENS-powered gallery and collector onboarding experiments · 2025–present
+- Volunteer, City Kids Design Lab

 ---

 ## Interests
 - Predictive and reinforce intelligence for creative products and civic use
-- On-chain governance that everyday communities can actually use
+- On-chain governance that everyday communities can use
 - DeFi and ReFi with safer defaults and education at the core
 - ENS identity for cultural experiences and collectors